prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### εox constant

 SiO2 dielectric constant.
-The dielectric constant (or relative permittivity), is a material property that measures how well an applied electric field can penetrate a dielectric medium compared to a vacuum.
+The dielectric constant (or relative permittivity) is a material property that measures how well an applied electric field can penetrate a dielectric medium compared to a vacuum.
 A higher value corresponds to a lower penetration.
 Its exact value is given by convention as:
 ```rpl